BrayanCorpse/prueba-sistemas2/README.md

 * Composer install
 * Create a ".env" file by use the env.example file.
+* Create a new database with the name "sugerencia" then use the sql script "sugerencia.sql"
 * Run command: php artisan migrate
 * php artisan key:generate